 Given the success of the strategies employed last year, these will continue.
 Therefore the funding will be spent on the following:

-- The employment of a Read Write Inc/phonics specialist teaching assistant to improve pupils phonic attainment
+- The employment of a phonics specialist teaching assistant and librarian to improve pupils phonic attainment and love of readin

 - The licence for the Accelerated Reader programme which promotes enjoyment and engagement within reading

-- The employment of a specialist Speech, Language and Communication Needs teaching assistant to support children with progress through speech and language difficulties and a teaching assistant who supports in this area.
+- The employment of a specialist Speech and Language therapist to provide early support for children with speech and language difficulties and a teaching assistant who supports in this area.

-- Funding for teaching assistant led breakfast booster classes and breakfast club payments to improve reading, writing and maths progress of pupils
+- Funding for breakfast booster classes with free breakfast club to improve reading, writing and maths progress of pupils

 - The employment of a specialist computing teacher to provide a high-quality broad curriculum experience that promotes pupil engagement

 - The employment of music teachers to provide specialist music teaching across the school in order to improve engagement in the Arts

 - Subsidising instrumental lessons in order to ensure that learning an instrument is affordable